-Certain new standards, interpretations, amendments and improvements to existing standards were issued by the IASB or IFRIC that are mandatory for accounting periods beginning on or after January 1, 2015.
+Certain new standards, interpretations, amendments and improvements to existing standards were issued by the IASB or IFRIC that are mandatory for accounting periods beginning on or after January 1, 2016.
 The following have not yet been adopted by the Company and are being evaluated to determine their impact.

-• IFRS 9 Financial Instruments, replaced IAS 39 - Financial Instruments: Recognition and Measurement and applies to classification and measurement of financial assets and financial liabilities as defined in IAS 39.
+- IAS 7 Statement of Cash Flows, was amended in January 2016 to enhance disclosures and requires entities to provide disclosures facilitating the evaluation of changes in liabilities resulting from financial activities by users of financial statements.
+The amendments are effective for annual periods beginning on or after January 1, 2017, with early adoption permitted.
+The Company is currently evaluating the impact of the adoption of these amendments on its financial statements. - IFRS 9 Financial Instruments, replaces IAS 39 Financial Instruments: Recognition and Measurement and applies to classification and measurement of financial assets and financial liabilities as defined in IAS 39.
 The standard is effective for annual periods beginning on or after January 1, 2018, with early adoption permitted.
+The Company is currently evaluating the impact of the adoption of these amendments on its financial statements.